Mustaqim Manzur

-Mustaqim Manzur (born 28 January 1982) is a professional soccer player who plays for the Home United in the S.League and the Singapore national football team.

-He is a natural left winger, though he can also play as a right winger.
+Mustaqim bin Manzur Ahmed Khan (born 28 January 1982) is a former professional football player who last played for Singapore Premier League club Geylang International FC and the Singapore national football team.
+He was a natural left winger, though he can also play as a right winger.

 Club career

 Mustaqim has previously played for S.League clubs Gombak United, Singapore Armed Forces FC, Home United and Young Lions.

 International career

 He made his debut for the Singapore against Qatar on 19 November 2003.